-Dean Bobby Chesney authored a customized eCasebook for this course, as part of a multi-year grant project supported by the Hewlett Foundation calling for the creation of pioneering interdisciplinary course materials to be made available for free to others.
+Dean Chesney authored a eCasebook for this course as part of a multi-year grant project supported by the Hewlett Foundation calling for the creation of pioneering interdisciplinary course materials to be made available for free to others.
 Happily, that means that the book for this course won't cost you anything.
-Our homepage on Canvas provides you with the link you need to download the book.
+You can download a PDF here.
 As you will see, the book contains a sequence of 25 assignments, with the majority addressing aspects of the "defensive perspective" and the final six addressing the "offensive perspective."
 Please note: the assignments frequently call for you to click on a link to access an external reading, and they also typically contain specific questions for you to consider about those readings.
 Our class discussions will emphasize those questions.